hot-glue-for-rails/hot-glue/README.md

 Those features come by default with Devise, and you'll find the fields for them in the newly generated migration file.

-In the example above, you are creating all of those fields along with a simple 'name' (string) field for your User table.
+In this example above, you are creating all of those fields along with a simple 'name' (string) field for your User table.

 ## LEGACY SETUP FOR RAILS 6

-(Note Legacy Step #5 is necessary for BOTH Rails 6 and Rails 7.)

 ## Legacy Step #1.
 ADD HOTWIRE
 (RAILS 6 ONLY— SKIP THIS STEP FOR RAILS 7)